 The .jobs sTLD has policies and practices which minimize abusive registration activities and other activities that affect the legal rights of others, and which further provide safeguards against unqualified registrations and ensure compliance with ICANN policies.

-.jobs domain registrations are limited to the legal name of an employer and/or a name or abbreviation by which the employer is commonly known.
+jobs "company name" domain registrations are limited to the legal name of an employer and/or a name or abbreviation by which the employer is commonly known.
+Domain registrations are permitted for other types of names (e.g., occupational and certain geographic identifiers) in addition to the "company name" designation.
 All prospective registrants must submit a Qualification Document (generally speaking, proof of status as an employer organization, such as, e.g., in the U.S., a Form 941) which will be reviewed by Employ Media for approval prior to allowing registration.
 This will significantly minimize fraudulent entities from obtaining a registration.
 This will also minimize registration of a name by an entity which does not have such a legal name or is not commonly known by such a name.
 This will minimize cybersquatters and/or domain prospectors.
 Furthermore, abusive “overreaching” applications (i.e., requesting domains which do not reflect the name of the entity (legal or commonly known)) will be rejected under this practice.

 Unqualified registrations will be further minimized by the requirement of a Qualified Applicant to submit an application for registration.
 In the event an application is submitted without a Qualified Applicant, the application will be rejected.
 In the event an application is accepted with what turns out to be a fraudulent Qualified Applicant, the registration may be deleted.